bartvanhoey/AbpIoStepByStep/StepByStep/BookStoreAngularEFcore/Step3/Step3.md

 }
 ```

-Open a command prompt in `Bvh.BookStore.DbMigrator` and run following command to seed sample data
+Open a command prompt in `Abp.BookStore.DbMigrator` and run following command to seed sample data

 `dotnet run`